Kalhan-vithana/kv-regexp-validation/README.md

       regxValidator.RegexEMValidator(String);

 ```
-Passed the string  to the first parameter,second parameter is optional one that can be use for customize
+Passed the string  to the first argument,second argument is optional one that can be use for customize
 regex conditons.